goauthentik/authentik/website/docs/sources/discord/index.md

 ### Checking for membership of a Discord Guild

 :::info
-Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds` scope added under the 'Protocol settings'.
+Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds` scope added under 'Protocol settings'.
 :::

 Create a new 'Expression Policy' with the content below, adjusting the variables where required: